Easy As Cookies

 Instructions

-• In a stand mixer or with a hand mixer (affiliate link), cream butter, cream cheese, and sugar for 1-2 minutes on medium speed, until fluffy.
+• In a stand mixer or with a hand mixer (affiliate link), cream butter, cream cheese, and sugar for 1-2 minutes on medium speed, until lightened and creamy.

 • Add the egg and vanilla extract.
 Mix for another minute, until it's blended.
 Scrape the bottom of the bowl to be sure everything's well mixed.

 • Add flour, baking powder, baking soda, and salt.
 Mix on low speed until dough is almost combined.
-Scrape the bottom of the bowl again to check for unmixed bits of butter or flour.
-Stir again briefly to get the dough to just come together.
+Scrape the bottom of the bowl again to check for unmixed bits of butter or flour, then mix again briefly so the dough just comes together.

 • If your dough is too soft to hand, refrigerate it for 20 minutes.
 Otherwise, start scooping.